malcolm-kee/malcolm-kee/apps/v2/src/pages/blog/thoughts-on-testing.md

 ---
 title: 'Thoughts on Testing'
-date: '2019-04-15'
-tags: ['testing', 'javascript']
+pubDate: 15 Apr 2019
-summary: 'A list of unorganized random thoughts on automated testing'
+description: 'A list of unorganized random thoughts on automated testing'
-published: true
+layout: ~/layouts/BlogPost.astro
 ---

 1. Automated test are just code with different purposes.
 Therefore, many principles of coding, e.g. DRY and abstraction, still applies.
 However, you may overdo DRY and abstraction for test, just like how it could happens when you write code.